kelbert2/Raindrops/README.md

 Raindrops
 =========
-The rain falls
-/in drops/.
-Try to catch them
+Try to catch falling raindrops in the catcher to increase your score.
-/in the catcher/
-by moving your mouse.
-Fun fact: the catcher is really just a portable hole to the void.
-Enjoy!